Alison Kharsyntiew: Deshorn Brown has the calibre to make an impact at NorthEast United | Goal.com

 “We always play a balanced game.
 If we lose the ball, we try to defend and if we win the ball, we try to create chances,” he mentioned.

 The good news for the club is that striker Idrissa Sylla is back in contention for a start after missing the last game due to a knock.
-However, new signing Deshorn Brown might miss the game.
+However, new signing Deshorn Brown may not be handed a start but could possibly be on the bench.

-“We have to wait for that (Brown being available for the game).
-He's a good signing by the club.
+“We have to wait for that.
+He's (Brown) a good signing by the club.
 By his calibre, I think he can help a lot with our remaining matches,” said Kharsyntiew.

 He also shared his thoughts on striker Kwesi Appiah, who picked up an injury last month and has been ruled of action for the rest of the campaign.